mpie/lighthouse-oauth2/README.md

 LIGHTHOUSE_OAUTH2_SCOPE="email,something,another"
 ```

-Changing the default guard 'api' for the user lookup:
+Unique feature.
+You can change the default guard 'api' for the user lookup instead of being vendor locked:

 ```
 LIGHTHOUSE_OAUTH2_GUARD="super-private-guard"